kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 You can create onboarding templates within the ***Templating Tool*** within **DNA Center**.
 Go to the ***Templating Tool*** to complete the next task.

 ### Step 1 - ***Create an Onboarding Template***
-Download and import an Onboarding Template in the Templating tool using the [JSON](./templates/Platinum_Onboarding_Template.json) file.
-If using DNAC prior release to 2.1.2.X then build the [Template](./templates/Platinum-Onboarding.txt) located within this lab.
+Download and import an Onboarding Template in the Templating tool using the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/templates/Platinum_Onboarding_Template.json">⬇︎Onboarding_Template.json⬇︎</a> file.
+If using DNAC prior release to 2.1.2.X then build the <a href="https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/kebaldwi/DNAC-TEMPLATES/blob/master/LABS/LAB2-Onboarding-Template/templates/Platinum-Onboarding.txt">⬇︎Onboarding.txt⬇︎</a> located within this lab.

 The Onboarding template has the minimal configuration to bring up device connectivity with DNAC.
 Below is for explanation purposes only.
 (Please Import the Template JSON above)